 Another familiar tool, this is used to hear from the woman and child about who and what can keep them safe, what rules need to be in place and how to get to a point where they feel safe.
 This tool can also be used to explore any feelings of blame they may have and worries about what may happen if Child Safety is involved and if they talk to a practitioner about what is happening.

-10 useful fact sheets can be downloaded here for free:
+Useful fact sheets can be downloaded here in relation to domestic and family violence.

 Using this wheel can help practitioners talk to the mother about the various ways the father’s use of violence against her can also hurt her children.
 It is important when having conversations about how children are harmed by the father’s violence not to place blame for this on the mother.
 Helping her develop an understanding can, however, help her to be more informed and aware.
 This may lead to her making choices about whether it is safer to stay or leave the relationship.

 This wheel is used widely to support conversations with women about the various ways a man may use violence, control and coercion.
 It can help the woman recognise her experiences and begin to recognise that this is a pattern of violent behaviour experienced by other women.
 This wheel can also be a useful framework for talking to her about the different ways he abuses her.